BitClout Nears 300,000 Users, Launches On Blockchain.com, Adds Shopify CEO, Hubspot Founder | Benzinga

 Open source social media platform BitClout continues to grow and is attracting new business leaders and celebrities to the site.

-About Bitclout: Creators on BitClout have a coin value based on demand from people on the platform.
+About BitClout: Creators on BitClout have a coin value based on demand from people on the platform.
 Followers can buy and sell the coin, making BitClout a crypto social network.

 Similar to Twitter Inc (NYSE:TWTR), users on BitClout can follow individuals or companies, like posts and reclout them.
 The major difference is the ability to invest in the accounts on the platform.